-A block of rooms is being held at the Holiday Inn Express in Athens.
-Cost for one single room with tax and fees: $104.18 per night.
+A block of rooms is being held at the Courtyard Marriott in downtown Athens.
+Cost for a single room with tax and fees: $117.86 per night.
 Participants are also welcome to find their own housing.

 Out of town participants will need to fly into Atlanta airport and take a shuttle to the University.

 “Rob is SO GOOD at what he does.
 So patient, funny, energetic.
 He explains things simply, he makes the boring stuff fun (like learning how to use Hindenburg), and doesn’t nerd out too much in an inaccessible esoteric way.
 I really trust his judgment.” – Athens, Georgia participant 2016

 “I thought the week was really great.
 I learned more than I could possible imagine and I’m really excited to go out there and make more radio!” – Athens, Georgia participant, 2016